You have several options for getting data into Wavefront:

-The diagram below shows all three options.
+The diagram below shows all options.

 Wavefront offers many pre-built integrations for different data collection and monitoring tools.
 Some integrations are Wavefront specific.
 Others rely on an existing integration between that tool and Graphite.
 Wavefront natively accepts the Graphite data format.
 To see all currently available integration, select Integrations from the menu bar.
 This documentation has additional detail about some integrations.